Skip to main content

 At the same time there was growing awareness that consumers are increasingly asking for food that is as free from chemical residues as possible, is grown sustainably, and is ethically produced.
 They are willing to pay a premium for this.
 To take advantage of this opportunity, a step-change in the industry’s approach to crop production needs to occur.

-What arose was the realisation of an opportunity to collaborate across the horticulture, arable and wine sectors to meet changing consumer preferences and to solve the problem of access to crop protection products by changing the approach to crop protection.
-What has resulted is ‘A Lighter Touch: Agroecological crop protection to meet future consumer demands’.
+What arose was the realisation of an opportunity to collaborate across the horticulture, arable and wine sectors to motivate and equip growers to change their approach to crop protection towards a lighter environmental touch.
+What resulted is ‘A Lighter Touch’: a programme supporting growers to shift from a reliance on agri-chemistry to more sustainable crop protection practices.

 Current situation